pursaa/cipher/README.md

 ## Known Bugs

-_No known bugs at this time_
+_No known bugs at this time._

 ## Support and contact details

 _If you run into any issues or have questions, ideas or concerns please contact Kelsey Langlois at [@gmail.com]; Linda Luu at kels.langlois@gmail.com; Rafael Furry at [@gmail.com]; Debbie Michel at [debbiemichel1633@gmail.com].
-You are more then welcome to play with the code and change it in anyway you wish_
+You are welcome to fork this repository and contribute to the code._

 ## Technologies Used

-_This program was written using html, css, javascript, bootstrap and jQuery._
+* JavaScript
+* jQuery
+* HTML
+* CSS
+* Bootstrap

 ### License